Florida Friendly Fertilizer

 In effort to reduce nutrients through ocean outfall discharge, the City established the In-City Reclamation Irrigation System (IRIS) program and began providing customers with highly treated wastewater or reclaimed water for irrigation in 1991.
 Prompted by the State of Florida enacting the 2008 “Ocean Outfall” legislation requiring the five ocean outfall utilities in Southeast Florida to reduce nutrient discharges through their ocean outfalls and increase reclaimed water usage by 2025, the City aggressively expanded the IRIS program.
 The expansion of the IRIS program lead to the City’s wastewater treatment facility being designated as a 100% reuse facility in 2015, well in advance of the 2025 legislative requirements.
 The highly treated reclaimed water is used on golf courses, schools, parks, and other properties in the City.

 To reduce nutrient pollution from our City managed facilities, Boca Raton uses Best Management Practices when applying fertilizers to public properties.
 The City began training maintenance supervisors in GI-BMPs in 2006 and began training crew members in 2011.
-As of 2018, 63 individuals on the maintenance staff hold current certificates in GI-BMPs.

 Where can I learn more?